 As a hunter or angler invested in maintaining quality backcountry adventure areas and wildlife habitat, you have an opportunity to make your voice heard!
 It is critical that the Bighorn Country proposal receive support from Alberta’s public.
 If not, the Bighorn will move again to the planning back burner and this important area will face increased pressure from unmanaged recreation and industry.
 Speak up for the Bighorn.
 Take just a few minutes and complete the Bighorn Country survey.
 We have created a comment guide to help you along the way.

 Finally, write or call the minister of environment and parks and your MLA and let them know your thoughts on the Bighorn Country Proposal.
+The Alberta Chapter has written a letter to Minister Phillips and she has responded.
+Your efforts matter.
 Together, we can keep Alberta wild.

 The Alberta chapter is united in the belief that our freedom to hunt and fish depends on wilderness habitat and the bounty that it provides.
 It is our goal to deliver this wilderness to the next generation of hunters/anglers, and as such, much depends on our shared voices, efforts and actions to protect it.
 With our members, who possess a wide variety of backgrounds and experiences, we are excited to step forward and meet this challenge.

 Please contact us to learn how you can get involved with Alberta BHA!